wumm-project/web/README.md

 based RDF store that operates a __SPARQL Endpoint__ at
 <http://wumm.uni-leipzig.de:8891/sparql>.

 The _services_ directory contains Perl code for maintenance of that endpoint.

+## Changes

+2020-11-06: Switched th EasyRDF 1.0 and composer.